AInora

 TL;DR

+The EU AI Act (Regulation (EU) 2024/1689) requires AI voice agents that interact with people in the EU to disclose their AI nature to callers under Article 50, maintain technical documentation, and either be classified as limited-risk (transparency obligations) or high-risk (full conformity assessment).
 The EU AI Act is the world's first comprehensive AI regulation, applying to any AI system used in or affecting the EU market.
 Voice AI agents fall primarily under transparency obligations (Article 50) requiring disclosure of AI nature to callers, and may be classified as limited-risk or high-risk depending on their use case.
 Businesses deploying AI voice agents must ensure their AI identifies itself, maintain documentation of the AI system's capabilities and limitations, and work with their AI provider to establish compliance.
 Penalties reach up to 35 million EUR or 7% of global turnover for the most serious violations.
-The key compliance dates span from February 2025 through August 2027.
+Under Article 113, prohibited practices applied from 2 February 2025, general-purpose AI model rules from 2 August 2025, and Article 50 transparency obligations plus high-risk system rules from 2 August 2026, with full applicability landing on 2 August 2027.

 4 risk tiers